 - S-T Strategy for Counter-Suing

-Under this tactic, you use the strength of your vendor’s patent portfolio to mitigate litigation threat.
+Under this tactic, you use the strength of your vendor’s patent portfolio to mitigate litigation threats.
 You can find patents in your vendor’s portfolio that could be used for countersuing a plaintiff.
 This is a common move followed in patent litigation.

 - Op-Ov Strategy for Upper hand in Negotiations

-The Opportunity quadrant of SOTO matrix helps you know the tech areas where your vendor, or a plaintiff that sued your vendor, are infringing patents – of yours or of others.
+The Opportunity quadrant of the SOTO matrix helps you know the tech areas where your vendor, or a plaintiff that sued your vendor, are infringing patents – of yours or of others.
 If your portfolio has some of those patents, you can use it for having an upper hand in negotiations.